JasonEtco/jasonet.co/src/pages/posts/what-are-github-workflows.md

 Here's where we define the workflow's metadata.
 This [only takes two fields](https://developer.github.com/actions/creating-workflows/workflow-configuration-options/#workflow-attributes); `on` and `resolves`.

-`on` is the [webhook event name](https://developer.github.com/actions/creating-workflows/workflow-configuration-options/#events-supported-in-workflow-files) that will trigger your workflow.
+The `on` field is the [webhook event name](https://developer.github.com/actions/creating-workflows/workflow-configuration-options/#events-supported-in-workflow-files) that will trigger your workflow.
 Note that not all webhook events you might be used to using are available to GitHub Actions; you'll want to double check [in the docs](https://developer.github.com/actions/creating-workflows/workflow-configuration-options/#events-supported-in-workflow-files).

-`resolves` is the name of the action that should be run first.
+The `resolves` field is the name of the action that should be run first.
 An important note is that **actions can have "dependencies" by defining a `needs` property**.
 GitHub will consider those `needs` properties before going to run your actions.

-## `action` objects
+## The `action` objects

 Each `action` object defines what action is run, what arguments you can pass, even what command is run inside of the action.
 Some key notes: